-The security of the test center network is important in maintaining the integrity of a test.
+The security of the test center network is important-essential in to maintaining the integrity of a test.
 A vendor should be equipped with adequate security features and qualified test center administrators.
 Each proctor should be trained and tested on his or her ability to supervise exams.
 A vendor should have systems in place to ensure the fair, consistent and even administration of the exam in every location.
 A vendor should also have a method to detect attempts to record questions.
 For example, a vendor should track multiple examination attempts by individuals to assess if the candidate is intentionally failing the exam so it can be repeated.
 A vendor should be required to notify the state immediately if the vendor suspects that the integrity of an examination has been compromised.

-Test Locations and Registration
+Testing Locations Sites and Registration

-Test locations should be set up to provide flexibility and convenience.
-Realizing that the states have different geographic challenges and diverse population density, a state should consider, where possible, requiring the following elements:
+Testing locations sites should be set up located to provide maximize flexibility and convenience.
+Realizing that the states all have different geographic challenges and diverse population density, a state should consider, where possible, requiring the following elements: